Farama-Foundation/Minigrid/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://pre-commit.com/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-There are other gridworld Gym environments out there, but this one is designed to be particularly simple, lightweight and fast.
+There are other gridworld Gymnasium environments out there, but this one is designed to be particularly simple, lightweight and fast.
 The code has very few dependencies, making it less likely to break or fail to install.
 It loads no external sprites/textures, and it can run at up to 5000 FPS on a Core i7